 External pockets are good for easy access to:

 - tissues and

 - ear plugs.

 Internal pockets are useful for keeping your itinerary and electronics such as a powerboard charger and universal electrical plugs in a safe place.

 Another question to ask is ‘does the suitcase expand’?

 This is a cool trick for the return flight home when you need more room for gifts and souvenirs.

 Hot tip: never use external pockets for your precious things such as passports or money.

-No suitcase on the market is completely waterproof as water can definitely get in through the zips.
-However, a hard case suitcase can be wiped down.
-A soft shell suitcase might need time to dry completely.
+No suitcase on the market is completely waterproof as water can definitely get in through the zips and underneath the handle rivets.
+Suitcases by nature will only be water resistant.

 You’ll only end up having to replace it sooner rather than later.